mathieubrmd/Albums-ReactNative/README.md

 # Albums
-It's my first application built with React Native.
+It's the first application I built with React Native.

 I explored some functionnalities of React:
 - Sharing props